orajhan-zz/stopInstance/README.md

 # stopInstance

-Stop instance except a few instances in must_run list that has to be running all the time across regions/compartments.
+Stop instances across regions/compartments.

 Please add ocid of Instance that must be up and running in must_run list.

-All other instance will be stopped.
+All other instances not in must_run list will be stopped.